ChrisEstanol/angular-rails-app/README.md

 ## Angular app with Rails

-Learning how to combine both technology building a Reddit clone
+Learning how to combine both technologies building a Reddit clone